 DPO Imran said a total of 285 arms shops were sealed in District Khyber.
 He said they would soon inspect the sealed shops for having weapons of the illegal bore and for the presence of hand and other illegal heavy and automatic weapons including hand grenades.

 The official said after the inspection of arms, the shops would be reopened to run their legal business.

-Tribal elders including Malik Salahuddin Kokikhel, Malik Israr Afridi and Hazrat Wali of the Pakistan People Party and Jamiat Ulema Islam(Fazl)Sayed Kabir Afridi told The News that they condemned the police action against the arms dealers.
-They said authorities should issue them a licence to run their legal business.
-The tribal elders and political parties leaders threatened to stage protests and block the Pak-Afghan highway if authorities do not reopen the sealed shops in one day.
+Tribal elders including Malik Salahuddin Kokikhel, Malik Israr Afridi, and Hazrat Wali of the Pakistan People Party and Jamiat Ulema Islam(Fazl)Sayed Kabir Afridi told The News that they condemned the police action against the arms dealers.
+They said authorities should issue them a license to run their legal business.
+The tribal elders and political party leaders threatened to stage protests and block the Pak-Afghan highway if authorities do not reopen the sealed shops in one day.